barnett-yuxiang/fancy-text-formatter/README.md

 A simple web tool to convert regular text into stylized bold Unicode characters, commonly used in WeChat and other social media platforms.

 ## Features

-- Convert text to Serif bold style (𝐀𝐁𝐂)
+- Convert text to Serif bold style (𝐀𝐁𝐂𝟏𝟐𝟑)
-- Convert text to Sans-serif bold style (𝗔𝗕𝗖)
+- Convert text to Sans-serif bold style (𝗔𝗕𝗖𝟬𝟭𝟮)
 - Support for both uppercase and lowercase letters
+- Support for numbers
-- Preserve non-letter characters (numbers, punctuation, etc.)
+- Preserve non-letter characters (punctuation, etc.)
 - Character count limit (2000)
 - One-click copy to clipboard